The Best Fishing Waders

 Hand warmer pockets: 2

-The wader is also compatible Hodgman’s core INS removable zoned insulation system meaning that you can transform these waders from warm weather to cold weather waders with ease.
+Features: The wader is also compatible Hodgman’s core INS removable zoned insulation system meaning that you can transform these waders from warm weather to cold weather waders with ease.
 The Core INS is not included but an optional extra which zips in place.
 Probably the most important thing to consider when buying waders after being waterproof is comfort.
 The H5 removed leg seems in high abrasion areas but allowing movement.
 The 5mm thick Neoprene booties are anatomically correct left and right footed to keep your feet warm in cold water and not feel uncomfortable with folds in your boot.
 The Gravel guard where the booty meets the wader leg is designed to stop river bed gravel from entering the stop of your boot and causing discomfort.
+You’ll love how much comfort and assistance you’ll get whenever you use these fishing waders.

 No inside leg seam eliminating leak points from abrasion